swtch1/startr/README.md

 ## Start Definition
 The start definition is a configuration file used to specify ...

 # TODO: talk about role_maximum as special variable.
+Also, warn that if using the farm role maximum you had better know that it's higher than your block_until_running_count.